Backdate/IBN-Tool/README.md

 ### Roadmap

-**The next update is scheduled for end of april 25**
+**The next update is scheduled for end of may 25**
+- is somewhat delayed due to commissioning and:
- - FTP/communication panel
+- (S)FTP/communication panel
+   - sftp/ssl lib(s) need attention
 - a lot of internal refactor
+- better Roboguide "integration"
+- new settings tab (add conncetions)

 **Most but not all of following features will be available in V1.0 (09/2025):**